DSharpPlus/DSharpPlus/docs/articles/basics/bot_account.md

 will do.
 As with the name of your application, the application icon and description will be displayed to users when adding your bot.

+If you want your bot to be private so that only you can add it to servers, make sure to set `Install Link` to `None` on the installation page.
+Otherwise, you will get an error when turning off `Public Bot` on the bot page.

+![Installation Page][5]

 # Using Your Bot Account

 ## Invite Your Bot